mstable/metavaults/contracts/vault/liquidity/curve/README.md

 ## Preview Deposit

-Shareholder previews the number of shares returned from a deposit of assets (3Crv) in a `Curve3CrvAbstractMetaVault`.
+Shareholder previews the number of shares returned from a deposit of assets (DAI) in a `Curve3CrvAbstractMetaVault`.

 ![Preview Deposit Assets](../../../../docs/curve3CrvVaultPreviewDeposit.png)